CNS-OIST/ocnc/README.md

     jupyter notebook --ip=0.0.0.0 --allow-root
     ```
     A Jupyter notebook interface should pop up, within it, open the `simulator_tests.ipynb`, and from the top menu select `Cell`->`Run All`.
-    Please check the default behaviors of this test from the video here, if yours bahave differently, please contact <w.chen@oist.jp>.
+    Please check the default behaviors of this test from the video here, if yours behave differently, please contact <w.chen@oist.jp>.

     [![OCNC Docker Video](https://img.youtube.com/vi/vG2obB0_lDk/0.jpg)](https://www.youtube.com/watch?v=vG2obB0_lDk)